mtumilowicz/rust-rocket-workshop/README.txt

             ```
     * `&static str`
         * fastest one but also the less flexible
+        * value needs to be known at compile time
             * literals evaluate to type `&'static str`
-        * cannot be modified and its value needs to be known at compile time
+        * cannot be modified
-        * compiler copies the literal into the crate's read-only static space and generates a forever-valid reference to that value
+        * compiler copies it into the crate's read-only static space
+        * forever-valid reference
 * `str`
     * fixed-length, stack or heap allocated string slice
     * is an immutable sequence of UTF-8 bytes of dynamic length somewhere in memory
-    * we can’t create a variable of type str
+    * we can’t create a variable of type `str`
         * explanation: all values of a type must use the same amount of memory
             * example
                 ```